activeadmin-plugins/active_admin_import/README.md

-:plural_resource_label  |pluralized resource label value (default config.plural_resource_label) :error_limit            |Limit the number of errors reported (default `5`, set to `nil` for all) :headers_rewrites       |hash with key (csv header) - value (db column name) rows mapping
+:plural_resource_label  |pluralized resource label value (default config.plural_resource_label) :error_limit            |Limit the number of errors reported (default `5`, set to `nil` for all) :headers_rewrites       |hash with key (csv header) - value (db column name) rows mapping :if                     |Controls whether the 'Import' button is displayed.
+It supports a proc to be evaluated into a boolean value within the activeadmin render context.